kaylaobritsch/dog-rescue-pattern-library/patterns/cards/README.md

   width: 300
 ---

 The cards provide a way to highlight and group important information.
+Notice how the edges of the card are rounded to appear soft and welcoming.